Guille1406/The-Legend-of-Zelda-Hyrule-Conquest/README.md

 Finally they will have to infiltrate in the castle to be able to release it of the forces of the evil, to finally measure its forces with a very powerful final boss.

- ##GAMEPAD CONTROLS
+ ##GAMEPAD CONTROLS (XBOX)

  Player 1: Link

  Player 2: Zelda

- A-Attack with sword/bow
+ A- Attack with sword/bow

- B-Pick Zelda (in case of Link)
+ B- Pick/Throw Zelda

- R1- Roll
+ X- Roll

  Left Joystic  - Move Around